 Most tenants who are moving out of a rental want their security deposit back as soon as possible, either to make a deposit on a new rental or for use in a down payment on a house or condo.
 Unfortunately, some landlords drag their feet in returning the deposit, or wrongfully withhold money from the deposit.

-Your landlord must follow state law when handling your security deposit, which means using it only for certain expenses and returning it to you on time.
+Your landlord must follow state law when handling your security deposit, which means using it only for certain expenses and returning it to you by a specific deadline.
 But not all landlords comply with—or even know—the law.
-Here’s what you need to know to make sure you get your money back.

 Most states hold landlords to strict guidelines as to when and how to return security deposits.
 Landlords who violate these laws may lose the deposit entirely or face hefty penalties.

 Every state's laws are different.
-Knowing your state's rules is crucial to making sure you get what you're owed.
-See Security Deposit Limits and Deadlines in Your State.
+Knowing your state's rules—when it comes to security deposit limits and deadlines for returning deposits—is crucial to making sure you get what you're owed.

 Most states set a deadline, usually two to three weeks after you move out, for the landlord to mail you the following: